-Before giving the proof, we give a sketch of the idea behind it.
-Using the above presentations, suppose we have matrices $A_k,B_{ij}$ that are approximate solutions of the relations of $\M[m](\Alg)$.
-The matrices $B_{ij}$ are approximate solutions of the relations of $\M[m](F)$, hence are close to a solution of these relations, therefore are closed to being block matrix units $E_{ij}$ (up to conjugation).
+Before giving the proof, we sketch the idea behind it.
+Suppose we have matrices $A_k,B_{ij}$ that are approximate solutions of the relations of $\M[m](\Alg)$ in the above presentation.
+The matrices $B_{ij}$ are approximate solutions of the relations of $\M[m](F)$, hence are close to a solution to these relations (by \Tref{thm:fin-dim}), which is\mdash{}up to conjugation\mdash{}a system of block matrix units $\{E_{ij}\}_{i,j=1}^{m}$.
 The matrices $A_k$ almost commute with every $E_{ij}$, hence are close to being block scalar matrices.
-The achieved blocks are an approximate solution of the relations of $\Alg$, hence are close to a solution of these relations.
+The obtained blocks are an approximate solution to the relations of $\Alg$, hence are close to a solution to these relations, by the stability assumption on $\Alg$.
 Tensoring these blocks with $E_{ij}$, we get the desired approximation.

-First, suppose that $\Alg$ is rank-stable.
-We want to prove that $\M[m](F)$ is rank-stable.
+Recall that $\Alg$ is rank-stable.
+We want to prove that $\M[m](\Alg)$ is rank-stable.
 Let $\eps>0$.
-We make the following choices of constants, in this order: we fix $\eps_1>0$, which depends only on $\eps$; we then choose $\delta_1>0$ to be the $\delta$ from the rank-stability of $\Alg$ with respect to $\eps_1$, and which will depend on $\eps,\eps_1$; next, we choose $\eps_2>0$ small enough which depends on $\eps,\eps_1,\delta_1$, and then $\delta_2>0$ to be the $\delta$ from the rank-stability of $\M[m](F)$ with respect to $\eps_2$.
-Finally, we choose $\eta>0$, which depends on all previous constants, to be small enough.
-Throughout the proof we will add constraints on these constants, which will be valid by the above dependencies.
+We make the following choices of constants, in this order: we fix $\eps_1>0$, which depends only on $\eps$; we then choose $\delta_1>0$ to be the $\delta$ from the rank-stability of $\Alg$ with respect to $\eps_1$, and which will depend on $\eps,\eps_1$; next, we choose $\eps_2>0$ small enough that depends on $\eps,\eps_1,\delta_1$, and then $\delta_2>0$ to be the $\delta$ from the rank-stability of $\M[m](F)$ with respect to $\eps_2$.
+Finally, we choose $\eta>0$, sufficiently small depending on all previous constants.
+Throughout the proof we will add constraints on these constants, which will be compatible with the above dependencies.

 Let $A_1,\dots,A_d,B_{11},B_{12},\dots,B_{mm}\in\M[n](F)$ be matrices such that